Can I Deduct Alimony Payments From My Taxes?

 Why the Tax Law Change?

-Those who wrote the tax law claim the alimony deduction allowed divorced couples to achieve a better tax result than married couples.
-Alimony payors will likely respond that paying taxes on income they do not receive is unfair and that splitting one household into two dramatically increases the couple’s expenses.
+Those who wrote the Tax Cuts and Jobs Act (TCJA) claim the alimony deduction allowed divorced couples to achieve a better tax situation than married couples.
+Alimony payors will likely respond that paying taxes on income they do not receive is unfair.
+Splitting one household into two dramatically increases the couple’s expenses.

 The increased expenses to each divorced spouse were likely more than the savings from this deduction.
 Further, repealing this deduction, which adds $6.9 billion in new tax revenue over 10 years, will not go far in covering the $1.5 trillion tax cut.